 Analysis showed that similar tendency of C/(I+N), as for the case of multiple base stations scenario presented in Figure 2, is observed (for ATS ground station antenna height of 50 m).
-These results for this case, under the assumptions provided in this section, indicate that C/(I+N) ratio of ATS station increase when station is located closer to the borderline which shows that there is no need to change any mobile network parameters in order to protect ATS station.
+These results for this case, under the assumptions provided in this section, indicate that C/(I+N) ratio of ATS station increase when station is located closer to the borderline which shows that there is no need to change any mobile network parameters in order to protect the ATS station.

 General procedure for field strength calculation on the borderline using I/N or C/(I+N) methods in order to eliminate harmful interference